-Canadian insurance tax guide: Are your premiums tax deductible?
+Canadian insurance tax guide: Are your insurance premiums tax deductible?

 Claiming insurance premiums on your taxes can help you maximize your returns.
 This tax guide explains everything Canadians need to know about deductible insurance expenses.